Site Index • Wiki • Blog

 with the Armed

-Services Committee Report and the Oklahoma legislature, and the
+Services Committee Report, the Oklahoma legislature, Michigan and

 Department of Defense, believing that

-retirement contributions made years after a divorce should still be
+retirement contributions made years after a divorce should be

 my rebuttal memorandum in the references below.
 Mr. Sullivan's